NileshGule/ABC2019/eShopOnContainers-setup.md

 ## Install eshoponcontainers using Helm charts

+Make sure to clone the eshopOnContainers repository from https://github.com/NileshGule/eShopOnContainers

 Run the deployment script from the directory `k8s/helm/deploy-all.ps1` from eshopOnContainers code repository

 | Parameter | value |